dasakash26/TLDR_bot/README.md

 ---

 **Project Status:** The backend API is production-ready with full RAG chat capabilities.
-Frontend development is planned for the next phase.
+Frontend development is in active progress with core features (Auth, Chat, Citations) implemented.